sysrc jail_enable="YES"

 # freebsd-update -j classic fetch install

-For example to upgrade from 13.1-RELEASE to 13.2-RELEASE, execute the following commands on the host:
+For example, to upgrade the classic jail to 15.1-RELEASE, execute the following commands on the host:

 # freebsd-update -j classic install